AN EXHIBIT AT THE HEAD TIDE STORE

 Panel V — From Orchard to Market: Packing, Grading, and Shipping Baskets, barrels, crates, and the standards behind a Grade A Northern Spy.

-Panel VII — Apples Along the Way: A Living Legacy (coming soon) John Bunker's Out on a Limb Apples, and the unplanned trees still growing along the old railway right of way.
+Panel VII — Apples Along the Way: A Living Legacy John Bunker's Out on a Limb Apples, and the unplanned trees still growing along the old railway right of way.